linh15/the-odin-project/foundations/JavaScript-basics.md

               JavaScript Debugging pane: various tools for inspecting the page's JavaScript.
 If your DevTools window is wide, this pane is displayed to the right of the Code Editor pane
       Step 3: Pause the code with a breakpoint
               - common method console.log(): insert a lot of console.log() statements into the code to inspect values as the script executes
-              - A breakpoint: lets you pause your code in the middle of its execution, and examine all values at that moment in time
+              - A breakpoint: lets you pause your code in the middle of its execution, and examine all values at that moment in time => help you find and fix bugs faster than the console.log() method
       Step 4: Step through the code
       Step 5: Set a line-of-code breakpoint
-      Step 6: Check variable values
+      Step 6: Check variable values: DevTools provides a lot of tools for examining variable values:
-              Method 1: The Scope pane
+              Method 1: The Scope pane:
+                        When you're paused on a line of code, the Scope pane shows you what local and global variables are currently defined, along with the value of each variable.
+It also shows closure variables, when applicable
-              Method 2: Watch Expressions
+              Method 2: Watch Expressions:
-              Method 3: The Console
+                        lets you monitor the values of variables over time Method 3: The Console:
+                        evaluate arbitrary JavaScript statements.
+In terms of debugging, you can use the Console to test out potential fixes for bugs

       Step 7: Apply a fix
+      ===> This workflow only applies a fix to the code that is running in your browser.
+It won't fix the code for all users that visit your page.
+To do that, you need to fix the code that's on your servers.

       + Pause your code with breaking points
+          - Overview of when to use each breakpoint type:
+          - Line-of-code breakpoints
+                Line-of-code breakpoints in your code
+          - Conditional line-of-code breakpoints Manage line-of-code breakpoints
+          - DOM change breakpoints
+                Types of DOM change breakpoints
+          - XHR/Fetch breakpoints
+          - Event listener breakpoints
+          - Exception breakpoints
+          - Function breakpoints
+                Make sure the target function is in scope

 ## Chrome DevTools tricks